-Summarized financial information for 2014 - The financial statements include certain prioryear summarized comparative information in total but not by net asset class.
+Summarized financial information for 2015 - The financial statements include certain prior-year summarized comparative information in total but not by net asset class.
 Such information does not include sufficient detail to constitute a presentation in conformity with accounting principles generally accepted in the United States of America.
-Accordingly, such information should be read in conjunction with the Organization's financial statements for the year ended December 31, 2014, from which the summarized information was derived.
-In 2014, on the statement of functional expenses, printing and reproduction have been combined with marketing to conform to the current year's presentation.
+Accordingly, such information should be read in conjunction with the Organization's financial statements for the year ended December 31, 2015, from which the summarized information was derived.